 Our guides to Working in Mexico give an excellent overview of the work environment here, including self-employment, and outline the key considerations you need to take into account.

-Mexico eBooks for Freelancers: If you’re currently working freelance in your home country, or are preparing to work on a freelance basis and want to explore whether Mexico is right for you, we recommend these eBooks which, together, create a “Freelancer’s Knowledge Kit” for working in Mexico.
+If you’re currently working freelance in your home country, or are preparing to work on a freelance basis and want to explore whether Mexico is right for you, down the guide to working and self-employment in Mexico, that offers a “Freelancer’s Knowledge Kit” for working here.